zyrakq/github-files/.kilocode/rules/git-workflow.md

 - Use `git commit -m "message"` for quick commits
 - For complex commits use `git commit` with editor opening
 - Avoid `git commit --amend` after push

+## sync.yml specific rules

+- For adding services: "Add [service-name] to sync configuration"
+- List specific services added in "what was done" block
+- Focus on service names, not generic "sync configuration" messages